|

 R.K.L.
 “ERKAL” series 325, card no. 6.
 Signed “Usabal”.
 P/u in Belgium in Dec.
 1917.

 R.K.L. series 1055.
 Coloured halftone, heavy glossy gelatine finish, embossed with additional gold overprint.
-Caption reads ‘Christosainviat’ (Easter?).
-Mailed from Austria to Rumania in 1912.
+Caption ‘Christosainviat’ (Easter?).
+Mailed from Austria to Romania in 1912.

 |